Skip to main content

 Revenue

-Successful applicants will receive a pre-award letter and will then work with the CSFS to finalize approved project activities.
+Successful applicants will receive a pre-award letter and will then work with the CSFS to finalize approved project activities and submit any additional required match or participating landowner verification documents.
 Activities deemed to be unachievable may be modified or removed from the final award.
-Pre-award applicants will provide electronic map boundaries of project areas (i.e., shapefile), work with the CSFS to obtain any required licenses for CSFS to enter private lands and allow the CSFS to conduct pre-monitoring site visits prior to beginning project work, if necessary.
 Successful applicants will be reimbursed for actual (cash) costs incurred in implementing the project only after:

-1. CSFS has inspected project area(s) and confirmed that activities outlined in approved award packet have been completed
+1. CSFS has inspected project area(s) and confirmed that activities outlined in the approved award packet have been completed.

-2. Required reporting and reimbursement paperwork and documentation has been accurately completed and submitted
+2. Required reporting and reimbursement documents have been accurately completed and submitted.

 3. Documentation that project funds have been matched at the approved minimum ratio has been submitted.

-New!
-Grant recipients will be required to submit spatial map data (e.g., shapefiles) with each reimbursement request, indicating the completed project work.
+Grant recipients will be required to submit spatial map data (e.g., shapefiles) with each reimbursement request indicating the completed project work.
 A final report, using the CSFS-provided template, will be required at the completion of the project.
-Final award packets will include details on reporting requirements.
+Final award packets will include additional details on reporting requirements.

 Agreement for CSFS Monitoring

 While there is significant science supporting the value of fuels and forest health treatments for reducing wildfire risk and promoting forest resilience, forest ecosystems are dynamic, and new fuels and forest health treatments continue to be developed.
 The effects of current and novel forestry activities need to be evaluated, and the best method for achieving this is through monitoring on-the-ground efforts.
 CSFS-led long-term monitoring is an important component of this grant program and will demonstrate the relative efficacy of various treatments as well as the utility of grant resources.
 The CSFS will work with successful project applicants to conduct project monitoring and certification site visits to assess effectiveness and completion of projects.
-Successful project applicants will authorize the CSFS access to the project site for two years post-treatment to monitor the effectiveness of hazardous fuels reduction and forest health treatments.
+Successful and selected project applicants will provide electronic map boundaries of project areas (i.e., shapefiles, KMLs), authorize CSFS access to the project site both before treatments occur and for at least two years post-treatment to monitor the effectiveness of hazardous fuels reduction and forest health treatments.

 ApplicantProject NameCounty